marinapapap/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

-#### Your University / College (start_date to end_date)
+#### Brighton University (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- BA (Hons) Media Studies degree
+- Ran media workshops in Kenya in partnership with the university

+#### Other Qualifications

+3 A-Levels in Mathematics, Physics and Chemistry

 ## Hobbies

-Any cool stuff that makes you a super part of a software development team
+As a creative individual that has a variety of skills in the visual arts, to a proffesional standard, I have often taken an interest in the social media presence of the companies I have worked for.